-import storageArray securityKey file="fileName" passPhrase="passPhraseString"
+import storageArray securityKey file="fileName"

+passPhrase="passPhraseString"

+[forceOverwrite=(TRUE|FALSE)

 Parameter Description file The file path and the file name that has the original security key of the imported FDE drives.
-For example: file="C:\Program Files\CLI\sup\drivesecurity.slk" Important: The file name must have an extension of .slk . passPhrase The character string that provides authentication for the security key.
+For example: file="C:\Program Files\CLI\sup\drivesecurity.slk" Important: The file name must have an extension of .slk. passPhrase The character string that provides authentication for the security key. forceOverwrite If this parameter is set to TRUE, the import will force overwriting the FDE key when the import would normally not be allowed, such as when one controller is absent or failed.
+By default, the force overwrite parameter is set to FALSE.